VladDBA/PSBlitz/README.md

 - Database(s) configuration and size overview
     - also outputs database scoped configuration in case of a database-specific check
 - Instance health and database objects information (skipped on Azure SQL DB)
+- Database objects created with dangerous SET options (if databases with such objects are identified in the instance health step)
 - What's going on during a 30 second interval in terms of waits and resource usage
 - Waits stats info since last instance restart
 - Storage stats since last instance restart